 MIYESHA MCGRIFF is a Kansas City, Missouri native.
 She trained at the Kansas City Ballet School where she was a company apprentice for the 2006-2007 season.
 She then attended and graduated from the University of Missouri – Kansas City Conservatory of Music and Dance with a Bachelors of Fine Arts in Dance, May of 2011.
 After graduating, she danced at Dallas Black Dance Theatre II for the 2011-2012 season in Dallas, Texas.
 She then went to dance with Wylliams/Henry Contemporary Dance Company for the next four seasons.
 In the summer of 2014, She relocated to New York to pursue her dance career.
 Since she has moved to the Big Apple, she has danced with a few project-based companies and continues to grow in her artistry.
 In 2017, Miyesha joined Collage Dance Collective of Memphis, TN as a company member.

 João Pedro Silva is a native of Bahia-Brazil.
-He began his formal dance training at the age of 12 at the Ballare Studio of Dance.
-At the age of 15 he relocated to Rio de Janeiro to continue his ballet training at Dance School Alice Arja and the Cia of Ballet.
-He participated in the American Dance Competition where he was awarded scholarships for the Colorado Ballet Academy, Pittsburgh Ballet Theatre School, Sarasota Ballet School and Orlando Ballet School.
-At 17, he moved to the United States to study at the Miami City Ballet School.
-This is Mr. Silva’s first season with Collage Dance.
+He began his formal dance training when he was 12 years old at the Ballare Studio of Dance.
+At the age of 15 he relocated to Rio de Janeiro to continue his ballet training at Dance School Alice Arja and after one year got an apprenticeship with the Cia of Ballet from Rio de Janeiro where he performed many principal and soloist roles in ballets including A Midsummer Night’s Dream, Nutcracker, Swan Lake and Carnival of the Animals.
+He has competed in national and international dance competitions including the American Dance Competition where he was awarded scholarships for the Colorado Ballet Academy, Pittsburgh Ballet Theatre School, Sarasota Ballet School and Orlando Ballet School.
+At 17, he moved to the United States to study at the Miami City Ballet School and after a few months he got to do his first performance with the company in A Midsummer Night’s Dream.
+This is Mr. Silva’s second season with Collage Dance Collective.